 Immediately after receiving a target letter, if you do not yet have a criminal defense attorney working for you, now is the time to hire one to advocate for your interests.
 You should be prepared to comply with the requests within your target letter.

 Often, the target letter will simply request you testify before a grand jury.
 In others, you may be invited to attend a meeting with the prosecutor handling a specific criminal case.
 Do not reach out to the prosecutor’s office without having a criminal defense lawyer on your side.

 Otherwise, you could be putting yourself at risk.
 Remember, anything you say and do could be misinterpreted, misconstrued, or used against you if prosecutors believe it will help their criminal investigation.
 Make sure you have an experienced federal criminal defense attorney on your side who understands the intricacies of federal target letters and how to resolve them most efficiently.

 Get Help From a Criminal Defense Attorney Today

 When you receive a federal target letter, your criminal defense lawyer will be responsible for contacting the prosecutor overseeing the case to determine what is expected of you.
 Your lawyer will help you determine why you received a federal target letter and the steps you need to take to resolve the case entirely or avoid indictment.

-Reach out to an experienced and aggressive criminal defense attorney at Harrison, Hart & Davis, LLC to learn more.
+Reach out to an experienced and aggressive criminal defense attorney at Harrison & Hart, LLC to learn more.
 You can reach us through our confidential contact form or by phone at (505) 295-3261 to get started on your case as soon as today.